Modelling of a cyclist's power for time trials on a velodrome: Track

-We wish to connect these three curve segments so that the resulting global curve is continuous along with its first and second derivatives.
-This ensures that the curvature of the track is also continuous.

-To do so, let us consider the connection between the straight and the Euler spiral.
-Herein, $x_2(0)=a$ and $y_2(0)=0$\,, so the spiral connects continuously to the end of the straight at $(a,0)$\,.
-Also, at $(a,0)$\,,
+To do so, let us consider the connection between the straight and the transition curve.
+Herein, $x_2(0)=a$ and $y_2(0)=0$\,, so the curve connects continuously to the end of the straight at $(a,0)$\,.
+Also, at~$(a,0)$\,,

 which matches the derivative of the straight line.
 Furthermore, the second derivatives match, since

 which follows, for any $A>0$\,, from

 and